Unveiling Lifesaving Insights with CPR Facts and Statistics

 Bystander Intervention and CPR Success

 • On average, bystander CPR is performed in approximately 39% of out-of-hospital cardiac arrest cases.
-However, there can be significant variability in rates across different regions and communities.
+However, there is significant variability in rates across different regions and communities.

 • Research suggests that for every minute without CPR, the likelihood of survival decreases by approximately 7-10%.
 Early CPR initiation helps buy precious time, increasing the chances of a positive outcome.